Camp Policies and Procedures

 Those who are planning to use an online map should enter the address of 809 Forbes Trail Road, Greensburg, PA 15601 or the words “Historic Hanna’s Town” into the search engine – not “Hannastown.”
 The village of Hannastown is a former coal-company town located nearby, though it is not related to the historic site.

-- Parking is available at the Education Center and in a parking lot off Hannastown Road.
+- Parking is available at the Education Center and near the Fort.

 - Campers must be signed in and signed out by an approved adult every day.
 Guardians can list adults who are allowed to sign them out in the Camper Safety form.
 For the safety of campers, anyone picking up a camper may be asked to present ID (this includes guardians and approved adults).